-126. On the basis of the IEE, it is expected that the subproject has only minor, localized, temporary and reversible environmental impacts.
-These can be easily mitigated through adequate mitigation measures and regular monitoring during the design, construction and post construction phases of the project.
+128. On the basis of the IEE, it is expected that the subproject has only minor, localized, temporary and reversible environmental impacts.
+The inclusion of additional 40 Bigha area does not result into any specific and /or irreversible impacts.
+The identified impacts can be easily mitigated through adequate mitigation measures and regular monitoring during the design, construction and post construction phases of the project.
 Negative impacts on water, air quality and noise levels during civil works will be appropriately monitored and adequately mitigated.
 This report has not identified any comprehensive, broad, diverse or irreversible adverse impacts caused by the ASU project.
-Based on the findings of the IEE, the classification of the project as Category "B" is confirmed.
+Based on the findings of the revised IEE, the classification of the project as Category "B" is confirmed.
 No further special study or detailed EIA needs to be undertaken to comply with ADB SPS (2009).